Choose your Top Things to do and see in Kibale Forest Park

 Most visitors to Kibale Forest go chimpanzee tracking, which means that you will be one hour with a chimpanzee group.
 Some want more of the experience of being with the chimpanzees and you can have more.

-At Kibale Forest, you can spend a whole day with a Chimpanzee Group in what is called a Chimpanzee Habituation Experience.
+At Kibale Forest, you can also spend a whole day with a Chimpanzee Group in what is called a Chimpanzee Habituation Experience.
 It is an all-day experience from very early to late afternoon.

 Kibale Forest is the best place in East Africa for the Chimpanzee Habituation Experience.
 It is an all-day experience with the chimpanzees in Kibale Forest.